fossasia/open-event-server/README.md

 python manage.py migrate
 ```

-**Note:** The project uses a squlite3 file as database to simplify developement.
+**Note:** The project uses a sqlite3 file as database in development mode,
-Once in production, feel free to switch to whatever suits you.
+to simplify developement.
+In production, the environment variable `DATABASE_URL`
+can be set to any supported format, eg., a Postgres database.

 ### Launch the API